Q. What is the Vermont Beekeepers Association?

 Q: How do I renew my membership?
 Will you send me a reminder?

 A: Yes again.
 You will receive an email reminder 30 and 15 days prior to your membership expiration along with a convenient link to renew online.
 You may join (or renew) using your credit card or PayPal account.
 Of course you may also mail your check to us.
-See here for details.
+You will not be able to renew online earlier than 60 days before your membership is due to expire.

 Q. What are the benefits of membership?

-A. The VBA represents over 400 beekeepers who raise bees for love and honey.
+A. The VBA represents over 600 beekeepers "who raise bees for love and honey."
 We're as diverse as the 246 towns in Vermont, but unified in our fascination of and love for bees.
 Most of us are hobbyists, but there are some "sideliners" who try to make extra income from their 25-200 hives.
 Of course, there are full-time commercial operations who work at beekeeping every day.

 We offer the following member benefits: